aberle/terrain-gen/README.md

 ```

 ### Actions
-* Drag top slider to change theta angle of the terrain
+* Drag first slider to change theta angle of the terrain
 * Drag second slider to change phi angle of the terrain
 * Drag third slider to change size of the terrain